jessepav/lacygoill-wiki-backup/vim/qf.md

 A file is:

 - accessed as soon as the user or a process opens it
-- modified as soon as its contents is altered
+- modified as soon as its contents are altered
 - changed  as soon as its contents or its file attributes are altered

 When an option ends with the suffix: